-1. What is Google AdWords?
+1. What Are Google Ads?

 These ads are Pay Per Click (PPC), meaning that you only pay for an advertisement when someone clicks on it.

-On the other hand, Search Engine Optimization (SEO) is a “free” type of advertising.
+On the other hand, Search Engine Optimization (SEO) is a type of free advertising.
 A page optimized for search engines is more likely to appear on the first page of Google search results.

 A lot of factors play into your website’s SEO rank, but the one you have the most control over is unique content (auto part descriptions and blog articles).

-According to our numbers:
+According to our numbers,

 - 37% of parts website traffic comes from organic search (SEO)

 SThe more you invest, the better your agency will be able to perform.
 Successful ads can vary so much by brand, part, location, price, and other factors, so there’s usually a testing period to find the best setup.

-That’s why we recommend starting your budget somewhere between $1,000 and $1,500, and then gradually increasing it as you see positive results.
+That’s why we recommend starting your budget somewhere between $1,000 and $1,500 and then gradually increasing it as you see positive results.

-“$1,000/month for marketing sounds like a lot!”
+Now, you are probably thinking, “$1,000/month for marketing sounds like a lot!”

-Just because an agency offers everything doesn’t make it the ideal choice.
-If your dealership only plans to set a $600 ad budget, that’s probably not enough to efficiency stretch across all the marketing channels offered.
+Budget is another important factor in deciding whether or not you should sign up with a third-party marketing agency.
+If your dealership only plans to set a $600 ad budget, that’s probably not enough to effectively cover the costs and drive value across all the marketing channels offered.

-Marketing agencies tend to offer these types of services:
+Good marketing agencies tend to offer these types of services:

 - Bing Ads

-- Content for SEO (Parts descriptions, blog articles, and more)
+- Content for SEO (parts descriptions, blog articles, and more)

 - Email marketing

 When you’re looking for a third-party marketing agency, make sure you understand exactly what you’re paying for!